-4.7 Meter assemblies
+3.7 Meter assemblies

-Urban Utilities defines large water meters as those sized above 50mm in diameter.
-Large water meters are typically assembled and positioned above-ground meaning that developers and their architects must provide for adequate space within a development site to house the assembly.
-To assist designers, Urban Utilities has published a guideline on 'Large Water Meter Standard Arrangements' (including detailed drawings) which provides details on large meter assemblies.
+Urban Utilities defines large water meters as those sized above 25mm in diameter.
+Large water meters will be assembled and positioned above-ground within the private property or within the property basement by approval, meaning that development customers and their consultants must provide for adequate space within a development site to house the assembly.
+Meter assembly specification can be found within the SEQ Code.

-4.8 Meter procurement
+3.8 Meter procurement

-Developers and property owners may only install new meters - or modify existing meters - through the water approval process.
-For standard water approvals, Urban Utilities will undertake meter procurement.
-For non-standard water approvals, developers must undertake meter procurement.
-This section outlines the process for developers to procure small meters, large meters, and submeters.
-Following meter installation, the developer must complete and include a meter installation form.
+Development customers and property owners may only install new meters - or modify or remove existing meters - through the Water Approval process.
+For standard Water Approvals, Urban Utilities will undertake meter procurement.
+For non-standard Water Approvals, development customers must undertake meter procurement.
+This section outlines the process for development customers to procure small meters, large meters, and submeters.